OwlfaceGames/owly.kitty/README.md

 ### Manual Installation

-1. Download the `melangey.conf` file from this repository
+1. Download the `owly.conf` file from this repository
 2. Copy it to your Kitty configuration directory:
    ```bash
    # On macOS/Linux